What is ICR?

 What is Intelligent Word Recognition?

-Intelligent word recognition (IWR) recognizes and extracts hand-written and printed data, but also cursive handwriting.
+Intelligent word recognition (IWR) recognizes and extracts hand-written and printed character data, but also cursive handwriting.

 This is not to say that intelligent word recognition is going to or should replace traditional OCR or ICR systems, as IWR is optimized for processing real-world documents that have a free form and hard-to-recognize data fields and as such are not suitable for ICR.
 (See example above).